 Thinking something is one way when it is another is all a part of the growth in the maturity process.
-The less experience you have the more likely you are to make assumptions that are later proven to be incorrect.
-As we grow and mature we gain life experiences and hopefully from those life experiences we can make fewer poor assumptions or perhaps just make fewer assumptions overall.
+The less experience you have, the more likely you will make assumptions that are later proven to be incorrect.
+As we grow and mature, we gain life experiences, and hopefully, from those life experiences, we can make fewer poor assumptions or perhaps make fewer assumptions overall.
 Making assumptions can damage us both in the short and long term and may cause us to delay or not take steps that would have otherwise benefit us.

 Likewise, you may have unnecessarily delayed a divorce for any number of reasons.
-Some of these reasons might be legitimate but many could have been based on assumptions that were proven to be wrong.
-Having misconceptions about certain things in life are not uncommon.
-Not judging a book by its cover and things of that nature are lessons that we learn from childhood stories and fairy tales.
+Some of these reasons might be legitimate, but many could have been based on assumptions proven to be wrong.
+Having misconceptions about certain things in life is not uncommon.
+Not judging a book by its cover and things of that nature are lessons we learn from childhood stories and fairy tales.
 However, I'm here to tell you that these are lessons that you can apply to your own life regarding your family and family law matters.

 In today's blog post, I would like to spend some time discussing with you what are some of the top misconceptions that people I have encountered have regarding divorce in Texas.
-I think it is important to point out that not having misconceptions can not only hurt you in the short term but also in the long term.
-If you have been wondering about divorce I would recommend that rather than speaking to someone who may be giving you slanted or biased information about the process that you seek out objective and truthful commentary and information from sources like our law practice.
+It is important to point out that not having misconceptions can hurt you in the short term and the long term.
+If you have been wondering about divorce, I would recommend that rather than speaking to someone who may be giving you slanted or biased information about the process, you seek out objective and truthful commentary and information from sources like our law practice.
 This blog post is a great place to start if you are trying to clear up misconceptions that you may have about divorce in your mind and instead move towards a more secure and fact-based future regarding this important step that you may choose to take.

 Misconception #1: you need an attorney to get divorced

-I think people hold the misconception that an attorney is necessary for a divorce in Texas simply because divorce lawyers are so ubiquitous among attorneys and for the simple fact that most people who get divorced are represented by counsel.
-Divorce cases are so common in our society and we see advertisements 4 family law attorneys frequently on television and other places that I think this level of saturation in our minds contributes to the misconception that having an attorney is essential to get divorced.
+I think people hold the misconception that an attorney is necessary for a divorce in Texas simply because divorce lawyers are so ubiquitous among attorneys and for the simple fact that counsel represents most people who get divorced.
+Divorce cases are so common in our society.
+We see advertisements 4 family law attorneys frequently on television and in other places.
+This level of saturation in our minds contributes to the misconception that having an attorney is essential to get divorced.

 First of all, you should ask yourself whether or not you have children.
-No, I don't mean to say that you could be in doubt whether or not you have children or not but you need to understand that if you have children under the age of 18 that they will play a role in your divorce.
+No, I don't mean to say that you could be in doubt whether or not you have children, but you need to understand that if you have children under the age of 18, they will play a role in your divorce.
 Issues like custody, Visitation, possession, child support, and many issues in between will be a part of your divorce if you have minor children.
-When your relationship with your children as well as a great deal of money can be at stake I would not recommend getting a divorce without counsel.
+When your relationship with your children, as well as a great deal of money, can be at stake, I would not recommend getting a divorce without counsel.

-Likewise, if you have a substantial community estate, a home, a small business that you own, or investments of any kind I likewise would not recommend going about a divorce without an attorney to represent you.
-Very, very simple divorces that do not involve children or property can be handled adequately in some cases without an attorney.
-When all you're doing is formally ending the marriage and maybe switching out the names on car titles or things of that nature that the lawyer may not be necessary.
+Likewise, if you have a substantial community estate, a home, a small business that you own, or investments of any kind, I would not recommend going about a divorce without an attorney to represent you, very, very simple divorces that do not involve children or property can be handled adequately in some cases without an attorney when all you're doing is formally ending the marriage and maybe switching out the names on car titles or things of that nature that the lawyer may not be necessary.
 Otherwise, hiring an attorney is a good idea for most of you reading today's blog post.

 Misconception #2: getting divorced is expensive

 Has anyone in your life ever complained to you about how expensive things are getting?
-From a gallon of gas to a cartload of groceries to a college education we hear all the time about the expenses of modern life.
+From a gallon of gas to a cartload of groceries to a college education, we hear all the time about the expenses of modern life.
 As with anything, perspective is everything.
-Consider that a gallon of gas may be more expensive now than it was 40 years ago but a flat-screen TV is less expensive now than ever, you can still purchase a very nice car for $10,000 in the basic cost of many groceries and clothing items are roughly the same as they were 20 years ago.
-Again, perception is everything and it is easy to make misconceptions about things when your perception is off just by a little bit.
+Consider that a gallon of gas may be more expensive now than it was 40 years ago.
+However, a flat-screen TV is less expensive now than ever, and you can still purchase a very nice car for $10,000; the basic cost of many groceries and clothing items are roughly the same as they were 20 years ago.
+Again, perception is everything, and it is easy to make misconceptions about things when your perception is off just by a little bit.

 However, that should not stop you from asking multiple attorneys and different resources whether or not there is a chance you could be represented for free in your divorce if you truly cannot afford to pay for an attorney any other way.
-Attorneys oftentimes do represent clients on pro bono or for free bases.
-It is up to you, however, to seek out those attorneys who can represent you on this sort of basis and to prove to them that you need free charge representation.
+Attorneys oftentimes do represent clients on a pro bono or for free basis.
+However, it is up to you to seek out those attorneys who can represent you on this sort of basis and prove to them that you need free-charge representation.

-for most of us, there is not a specific financial need to the point where you could obtain free of charge legal representation.
-As such, if you have a moderately complex divorce and do want representation then you will have to pay for an attorney.
+There is no specific financial need for most of us to the point where you could obtain free of charge legal representation.
+If you have a moderately complex divorce and do want representation, you will have to pay for an attorney.
 This is where the biggest misconception about the cost of divorce comes in.
-Most people assume that divorce cases cost an arm and a leg and more frequently will cost additional parts of the body. hiring an attorney is indeed a short term investment in your long term future.
-However, I would also offer to you that hiring an attorney is one of the best short term investments that you can make.
+Most people assume that divorce cases cost an arm and a leg and, more frequently, will cost additional parts of the body.
+Hiring an attorney is indeed a short-term investment in your long-term future.
+However, I would also offer you that hiring an attorney is one of the best short-term investments you can make.

-One point that I will make regarding the cost of a divorce is that it can cost you money to not have an attorney.
+One point that I will make regarding the cost of a divorce is that it can cost you money not to have an attorney.
 There are two points I can make to back up this assertion.
-First, keep in mind that within the divorce itself there are likely to be financial considerations relevant to child support, spousal maintenance is a division of your community estate.
-By having an attorney available to help you through negotiations you are better equipped to end up with a fairer deal than if you were negotiating without an attorney's experience and guidance.
+First, keep in mind that there are likely to be financial considerations relevant to child support; spousal maintenance is a division of your community estate.
+Having an attorney available to help you through negotiations makes you better equipped to end up with a fairer deal than if you were negotiating without an attorney's experience and guidance.

-Next, I will point out that as it has been said many times, time is money.
-By having an attorney available to file your lawsuit and help you proceed through the stages in a moderately efficient fashion you are saving yourself a great deal of time.
+Next, I will point out that time is money, as it has been said many times.
+By having an attorney available to file your lawsuit and help you proceed through the stages in a moderately efficient fashion, you are saving yourself a great deal of time.
 Filing a divorce on your means leaping faith when it comes to ensuring that you are not making mistakes and will not have to go back later on and correct those mistakes.
-Just like any other process, divorce has certain steps that cannot be skipped. making mistakes in the filing or paperwork associated with the divorce can cost you time which eventually will cost you money.
+Just like any other process, divorce has certain steps that cannot be skipped.
+Making mistakes in the filing or paperwork associated with the divorce can cost you time which eventually will cost you money.
 Having an experienced family law attorney by your side is the best way to ensure that these types of mistakes do not occur.

 Misconception #3: getting a divorce means making yourself vulnerable financially

-If you find yourself in this position men are concerned about your basic needs being met before you can find a job then you should know that there are ways for you to be able to keep your head above water both during the divorce and immediately after.
+If you find yourself in this position, men are concerned about your basic needs being met before you can find a job, then you should know that there are ways for you to keep your head above water both during the divorce and immediately after.
 Temporary spousal support is available to you during the divorce if your situation demands it and if your spouse can meet that burden.
 He can negotiate for or ask for temporary social support in a temporary order hearing.
-If you show that you cannot meet your minimal basic needs during the divorce then that is where temporary spousal support comes in.
+If you show that you cannot meet your minimal basic needs during the divorce, then that is where temporary spousal support comes in.

 I will take this opportunity to point out that it is no sure thing that you will be able to be awarded either of these forms of spousal support in your divorce.
 Keep in mind that there must be available money in your spouse's budget to be able to pay you spousal support either on a temporary or post-divorce basis.
-This means that you will need to be able to come into a hearing or Charles setting prepared with all of your ducks in a row as far as your finances are concerned.
-Additionally, you may need to be able to cut back on your lifestyle to an extent to accommodate the changes in your income that will surely come after your divorce.
-However, the misconception that getting a divorce will hurt you from a personal finance perspective is not necessarily true, either.
+This means that you will need to come into a hearing or Charles setting prepared with all of your ducks in a row as far as your finances are concerned.
+Additionally, you may need to cut back on your lifestyle to an extent to accommodate the changes in your income that will surely come after your divorce.
+However, the misconception that getting a divorce will hurt you from a personal finance perspective is not necessarily true.

 Questions about the material presented in today's blog post?
 Contact the Law Office of Bryan Fagan

 If you have any questions about the material presented in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys take a great deal of pride in serving our community in offer free of charge consultations six days a week.
-These consultations can be had in person, over the phone, and via video. you can find our attorneys working in the family courts of Southeast Texas every day of the week and our support staff and paralegals work around the Clock phone cases ranging from divorce to child custody to grandparent rights.
+Our licensed family law attorneys take a great deal of pride in serving our community by offering free-of-charge consultations six days a week.
+These consultations can be had in person, over the phone, and via video.
+You can find our attorneys working in the family courts of Southeast Texas every day of the week.
+Our support staff and paralegals work around the Clock phone cases ranging from divorce to child custody to grandparent rights.